kndl/longmont-calendar/_pages/home.md

 # Welcome to the Linger Longer in Longmont Calendar site!

 ## What is this fabulous Longmont calendar?
 The 2026 Linger Longer in Longmont Calendar is a wall calendar featuring Longmont events, fascinating historical tidbits about our amazing community, and a list of local resources.
 Additionally, each month will feature the work of a different Longmont artist!

+## What’s with the name - “Linger Longer in Longmont”?
+“Linger Longer in Longmont” is an old promotional logo that the city of Longmont used back in the 1950s to drum up interest in moving to Longmont.
+Residents of our amazing city know that there are so many reasons to linger longer!

 ## Who is responsible for this great idea?
 The Linger Longer in Longmont Calendar team is a group of local creatives, business owners, and community liaisons who decided that a calendar is a great way to highlight all our community has to offer.
 We hope this calendar motivates you to join, celebrate, and plan with Longmont in mind.